The New Standard in Healthcare Construction

 RFI cost savings

-On target to open in October 2021, this project is resulting in a state-of-the-art, 296,000-square-foot healthcare complex that will meet the needs and expectations of our customer while promising to bring transformative healthcare to this growing, thriving community in Wisconsin.
+This project resulted in a state-of-the-art, 296,000-square-foot healthcare complex that will meet the needs and expectations of our customer while promising to bring transformative healthcare to this growing, thriving community in Wisconsin.

-Comprising a medical center and an adjacent medical office building, the complex will offer inpatient and outpatient care, surgical services, as well as ancillary services that include rehabilitation, imaging, laboratory, and a pharmacy.
+Comprising a medical center and an adjacent medical office building, the complex offers inpatient and outpatient care, surgical services, as well as ancillary services that include rehabilitation, imaging, laboratory, and a pharmacy.

-- The 198,000-square-foot medical center will include 60 surgical and intensive care beds, four observation beds, five operating rooms, two procedure rooms, and 30 prep and recovery bays.
+- The 198,000-square-foot medical center includes 60 surgical and intensive care beds, four observation beds, five operating rooms, two procedure rooms, and 30 prep and recovery bays.

-- The 98,000-square-foot medical office building will house a variety of outpatient services, with approximately 24 specialty providers, along with sports medicine and rehabilitation services and a small conference center.
+- The 98,000-square-foot medical office building houses a variety of outpatient services, with approximately 24 specialty providers, along with sports medicine and rehabilitation services and a small conference center

 In addition, Advocate Aurora Health is seeking LEED Silver certification for the project, to promote sustainability and environmentally friendly development practices.